 The area of a square is equal to the area of a rectangle.
 Moreover, the perimeter of the square is also equal to the perimeter of the rectangle.

 Q. The length of the rectangle is equal to the:

 A quadrilateral is inscribed in a circle.
-If an angle is inscribed in each of the segments outside the quadrilateral, then what is the sum of the four angles?
+If an angle is inscribed in each of the four segments outside the quadrilateral, then what is the sum of these four angles?

 = θ + 180° - θ + 180° - θ + 180° - θ + θ + 8 = 540°